INTERVIEW | Double mutant variant may trigger intense second Covid wave: Karnataka task force member

 One of the most important differences is that the first wave initially spread slowly due to early stringent government measures coupled with strong citizens’ vigilance.

-BENGALURU: With an exponential rise in the number of Covid-19 cases in the state, Dr Vishal Rao U S, Head and Neck Oncologist and member of the state Covid Task Force, talks on how bad the second wave will be and the possible reasons for the surge
+BENGALURU: With an exponential rise in the number of Covid-19 cases in the state, Dr Vishal Rao U S, Dean - Centre of Academics & Research at (HCG Cancer centre) & Member of the expert committee- COVID task force GoI, talks on how bad the second wave will be and the possible reasons for the surge

 What is the difference between the first and second wave?